Emergency care

 When you need treatment quickly, our hospital is your destination for emergency care.

-HCA Florida Palms West Hospital's state-of-the-art facility allows us to provide adults and children with personalized.
-This means we're here for your whole family, when you need it most.
+At HCA Florida Palms West Hospital, we're here for your whole family, when you need it most.
+Our state-of-the-art facility enables us to provide adults and children with personalized services.

 Related Specialties